 Leading Educational Visits Training Courses

 Use this page to search for ‘Leading Educational Visits’ training courses.
-Three categories of training courses are offered and you may search by type of course and / or Local Authority.
+The categories of training course on offer are listed below and you may search by type of course and / or Local Authority.

 Educational Visit Coordinator (EVC)

 Educational Visit Coordinator training is a nationally recognised, certificated course covering the management checks and procedures for offsite visits.
 The course is relevant to people fulfilling the Educational Visit Co-ordinator (EVC) role in their school or establishment, who hold the responsibility for overseeing, advising and checking that the correct procedures have been followed by the relevant people when an off-site visit is organised (normally a senior manager).